 What the new UiPath trends report really says about the future of automation

 Everyone is racing to deploy AI agents, build multi-agent systems, redesign processes, and talk about “agentic enterprises.”
-And honestly?
-The excitement is justified.
+And honestly, the excitement is justified.

-The capability leap is real.
 What these agents can do is genuinely impressive.
 But the more you read between the lines, the more obvious it becomes: The technology isn’t the bottleneck – the operational environment often is.

 The agent boom is happening faster than the infrastructure can catch up